22 Ways to Improve Your Writing for Social Media Marketing

 What does your company have to offer?
 What void are you filling?
 What challenges are you helping your audience address?

 People share opinions on social media a lot.
-As appropriate to your audience, take a stance on something or show support for a cause.
+As appropriate to your audience, take a stance on something or support a cause.

 13) Answer these questions